-Yesterday I completed the first course of AulaSIC's Biomedical Translation Master that I began taking in January.
+Yesterday I completed the first course of AulaSIC's Biomedical Translation Master's that I began taking in January.

 This 40-hour course was about mandatory terminology in the pharmaceutical industry.
 Some of the covered topics included international non-proprietary names, EDQM documents, the MedDRA dictionary, and post-marketing drug surveillance.